Paol0B/Rchat/SECURITY.md

 We will acknowledge receipt within 48 hours.

-## 🔬 Security Audits

-**Status**: ❌ NOT AUDITED

-This software has **NOT** undergone professional security auditing.

-**Do NOT use in production** without:
-- Professional cryptographic audit
-- Penetration testing
-- Code review by security experts
-- Formal threat modeling

 ## 📚 Cryptographic Dependencies

 | Crate | Version | Purpose | Audit Status |